JonmuxuPvP/BattleShipGame2D/README.md

 * Fast: 100 milliseconds

 ## Running the Game
-In order to play the game, you need to open up cmd or terminal depending on your OS and execute the jar file with the following command:
+In order to play the game, you first need to make sure Java is installed in your computer.
+Then, open up your cmd or terminal depending on your Operating System and execute the jar file with the following command:
 ```
 java -jar [path].jar
 ```